‘Swing Time’, Part One, Chapter 2

 NYSSA

 Yes.
-We don’t suffer so much when we take relaxing holidays such as this.
+We don’t suffer so much when we take relaxing holidays as this.
 (Pause) I’m looking forward to more of these in our marriage.

 Nyssa and Billy kiss.